 Big Pine Key

-Big Pine Key is part of the Lower Keys of Florida, which span from Mile Marker 40 (Baha Honda Key) to Mile Marker 7 (Boca Chica Key).
+The Lower Keys of Florida span from Mile Marker 40 (Baha Honda Key) to Mile Marker 7 (Boca Chica Key).
 Immediately after Bahia Honda, Big Pine Key is the major island in this region and the nature sanctuary of the Florida Keys.

 Home to the Key Deer, preservation of the natural environment is a priority here.
 Coming from the U.S. Highway 1 across the Seven Mile Bridge, drivers are invited to reduce their speed to 35 mph to avoid pollution and accidents because the friendly deer like to wander outside the National Key Deer Refuge located between this island and No Name Key.